TUDelft-books/Hydrology/book/intro.md

 align: center
 name: fig:home
 ---
 Hydrology is the study of the water cycle in diverse landscapes.
-Engineer hydrology deals with the quantification and management of water resources and civil engineering infrastructure such as dams and reservoirs – Photo by {cite:p}`hommmey`.
+Engineering hydrology deals with the quantification and management of water resources and civil engineering infrastructure such as dams and reservoirs – Photo by {cite:p}`hommmey`.

 ```